MetOffice/ML-TC/CONTRIBUTING.md

 conda activate ml-tc
 ```

 :exclamation: *Note: We are currently only able to provide some of the original model data used to train the models in this repo, principally due to the data volume.
+See [Data](https://github.com/MetOffice/ML-TC/blob/initial-setup/README.md#data) for some data sources.

 # Before you start...
 Read through the current issues to see what you can help with.
 If you have your own ideas for improvements, please start a new issues so we can track and discuss your improvement.
 You must create a new branch for any changes you make.